robert17/iotf-rtd/docs/messaging/applications.rst

 Subscribing to device commands
 -------------------------------------------------------------------------------
-An application may subscribe to commands being sent to one or more devices.
+An application can subscribe to commands being sent to one or more devices.

 -  Subscribe to topic iot-2/type/**device\_type**/id/**device\_id**/cmd/**command\_id**/fmt/**format\_string**